iodepo/odis-arch/code/SPARQL/interop/README.md

 * variableMeasured
 * PIDs (doi and orcid)  limited by identifier
   * We limit by use in schema:identifier  (with limit: 913  without: ?? )

+## Query References

+The following are SPARQL queries that can be found at [odis-arch/code/SPARQL/interop](https://github.com/iodepo/odis-arch/tree/schema-dev-df/code/SPARQL/interop)

+### Count By License

+Number of resources with a license declared

+### DOIs

+Number of resources with a DOI declared

+### ORCIDSs

+Number of resources with an ORCID declared

+### Count by Spatial

+Number of resources with geoSPARQL or schema.org properties associated with spatial information

+### Count by Temporal

+Number of resources with temporal information.
+At presnt this is just schema:endDate and schema:startDate but this will be expanded.

+### Types and Type by defined set

+Counts of the types used in the OIH patterns.

+### Count by Predicates

+Count and name of all predicates used

+### Count by Variable Measured

+Count and name of all schema:variableMeasured used

 ## CLI Snippets